workleap/wl-r2wc/README.md

   }
   ```

+> [!NOTE]
-Note that above constraints are ONLY for components that are getting exposed as web components.
+> that above constraints are ONLY for components that are getting exposed as web components.
 Any inner components can be implemented as usual.

 Here is a valid component which we can later make a web component based on it: